Skip to main content

 Like with other critical thinking games we have this manual starts off super easy and gets progressively harder as you go through the challenges.
 The extremely hard challenges in the back of the book are even hard for some adults.
 There are 8 levels in the manual to go through and 54 challenges in all.
 The game is intended for 6 years old and up.
 However, our daughter started doing this game when she was 4.
 This game has many positives to it.
 First off your child gets to use and gain some critical thinking skills.
 Second, it is super fun for kids because what child does not like cookies.
 Third, the game can be played with just one player.
 So, if you need to teach another child, get some housework done, cook or tend to a baby, etc. your student can be playing a fun game while gaining some logic skills.

 Since we have enjoyed Smart Cookies so much I would highly recommend it.
 If you have read some of our previous reviews then you know we love things that work on critical thinking and logic skills.
 I feel those are super important skills to learn early on.
 Due to playing such engaging games like Smart Cookies are daughter is quite proficient in both skills.
-We got his particular game from Timberdoodle.
-I suggest looking them up even if you do not homeschool as they have so many great critical thinking items along with a plethora of other school items.

 Comments